socialimpactlab/socialimpactlab.github.io/manifesto/index.md

 #We believe in inclusion

 Technology is rewriting relationships between individuals, communities, and governments.
 Better services for all are within reach today, and it doesn't require the ever-shifting cutting edge, accessible to only a few.
 For a person on the margins of society, the move from analog to digital is transformative.
 Social Impact Lab exists to help everyone realize this potential, no matter their level of connectivity.

-#We work holistically

-Communities don't exist in vacuums, and neither do our projects.
-We investigate the complete context around a technology implementation, from a person's daily routine to the reliability of the national energy grid, and ask not only "how?", but "why?".
-In short, we build systems that fit.

-#We build to last

-A project's legacy doesn't end when the last report is filed.
-We uncover and account for unexpected aftereffects of introducing new technology and systems.
-Throughout, we capture and document learning, and share our results with policymakers, and implementers, and the public, so that progress made does not become progress lost.
+We’ve seen first-hand the challenges and benefits of implementing even simple technology in the last-mile.
+Our experience has led us to develop a holisic set of characteristics shared by inclusive systems.
+We seek to foster them in all the work that we do.
+We believe in systems that are:

+##Local
+Inclusive systems incorporate local ownership and meaningful community agency in their design, implementation, and evolution.

+##Responsible
+Inclusive systems manage data responsibly and understand the risks involved.
+They require informed consent from users, meet the highest ethical standards, and comply with regulations.

+##Interoperable
+Inclusive systems use standard formats and APIs, for easy interoperability and systems integration as the context around them changes.

+##Sustainable
+Inclusive systems have sustainable business models, and are implemented to fit organizational change and development processes.

+##Monitored
+Inclusive systems are monitored, both for the direct impact of the system, and the indirect impact of any externalities that technology introduces.

+##Realistic
+Inclusive systems incorporate hardware operational relationships that are appropriate and achievable even in the most challenging contexts.